 A full list and ingredient quantities are in the recipe card below, but here are a few noteworthy tips:

-Steak Seasoning: We like Montreal Steak Seasoning (affiliate), but your favorite seasoning blend that has salt, black pepper, onion, and garlic will do.
+- Steak seasoning: We like Montreal Steak Seasoning (affiliate), but your favorite seasoning blend that has salt, black pepper, onion, and garlic will do.
 We use it in this 2-ingredient pot roast seasoning, as well as on this slow cooker pot roast and this slow cooker tri-tip.

-Cayenne pepper: Don’t be afraid to add this.
+- Cayenne pepper: Don’t be afraid to add this.
 It is just enough to add flavor without heat.

-Garlic: For best results, use fresh garlic to infuse the oil/vinegar mixture.
+- Garlic: For best results, use fresh garlic to infuse the oil/vinegar mixture.
 Garlic powder will not have the same flavor.

-🔥How to smoke tri-tip
+🔥 How to smoke tri-tip step by step

 This recipe is very easy, but does have several steps that can be completed in different orders.
 As with all recipes, I recommend that you read through it first so you have an idea of each of the steps.

-How to set up the grill
+How to set up the grill (charcoal or gas)

 When the hot coals are just ashed over, spread them evenly over ⅓-½ of the grill.
 Then add the wood chips/chunks as listed below.